farcasterxyz/docs/docs/reference/contracts/key-registry.md

 ### removeFor

 Remove a key on behalf of another fid owner by providing a signature.
 The owner of the fid must sign an EIP-712 `Remove` message approving the removal.
 Reverts if the key does not exist or is already removed for the owner's fid.

-Removing a signer key will delete all messages associated with the signer.

 | Parameter | type      | Description                                     |
 | --------- | --------- | ----------------------------------------------- |